sivx76/mm_pset/README.md

 # Contents:

-See the attached .swift file.
+See the attached Swift Playgrounds file.